cpp-soc/documentation/source/AD_Lab.md

 </details>

 At this point of the lab, you should have a ready Windows Server 2019 Machine and have an understanding of how the networking works within your deployed pod.
-This part of the lab will now focus on setting up your domain and will be more hands-on.
+This next part of the lab will now focus on setting up your domain and will be more hands-on and less of a tutorial.

 ### Server Manager Configuration